pjsilvestre/CS157A-21/docs/Project_Data_Model_And_Database Designs/Project_Data_Model_and_Database_Design_v3.md

 ### user

-User is an entity set with three attributes: a unique id, a unique username and password.
-They key of user is user_id.
+User is an entity set with two attributes: a unique username and password.
+They key of user is username.
 The user entity set represents users of the application and their login information.

 ### closet